How neuromodulation devices treat migraine and who should try these alternative therapies

-Neuromodulation works via a device that uses electrical currents or magnets to modulate signaling activity that occurs in the brain.
+Neuromodulation is conducted with a device that uses electrical currents or magnets to adjust or change activity that occurs in the brain.
 Some of these devices can stop attacks that are already underway, while others are used preventatively.
-“They all work differently but the rationale is that they’re modulating the activity of the nerve pathways,” Dr. Rashmi Halker Singh, an assistant professor of neurology at the Mayo Clinic, has told the AMF.
+“They all work differently but the idea is that they’re changing the activity of the nerve pathways,” Dr. Rashmi Halker Singh, an assistant professor of neurology at the Mayo Clinic, has told the AMF.

-These devices are sometimes called stimulators, although they often turn down brain activity rather than stimulate it.
+These devices are sometimes referred to as stimulators, although they often turn down brain activity rather than stimulate it.
 Neuromodulation devices can be electrical, temperature-altering, or magnetic.
 While they can be portable, some require surgical placement.
-Right now there are a few neuromodulation devices that the FDA has approved for headache.
-The agency labels each of them as “minimal risk.”
-This means there are no known or expected significant side effects to occur with use.
+Right now there are a few neuromodulation devices that have been approved by the FDA for headache and are no longer considered experimental.
+Each of them is labeled by the FDA as “minimal risk,” meaning no significant side effects are known or expected to occur with their use.

 Who is best suited for this type of treatment?

-“If you had a device that could terminate a migraine attack without a drug, why wouldn’t you try that first, if it didn’t have side effects?”
+“If you had a device that could stop a migraine attack without a drug, why wouldn’t you try that first, if it didn’t have side effects?”
 Dr. Stewart Tepper, professor of neurology at the Geisel School of Medicine at Dartmouth and director of the Dartmouth Headache Center told the AMF.
-“If you had a device that you could turn on twice a day, or three times a day, and prevent your migraine or cluster headaches without a drug, why wouldn’t you want to do that before you took a daily medication, or before you came in every three months to get Botox?”
+“If you had a device that you could turn on twice a day, or three times a day, and prevent your migraine or cluster headaches without a drug, why wouldn’t you want to do that before you took a daily medication?”

-While the technology has proven to be effective for some with migraine, neuromodulation may be cost-prohibitive for many patients.
+While the technology has proven to be effective for some with migraine, neuromodulation may be too expensive for many patients.
 “We need to develop [neuromodulation devices], but we also need to make them accessible to patients,” Dr. Halker said.
-Making these devices more accessible will not just provide more treatment options for people with migraine.
-It will also incentivize researchers and manufacturers to develop more neuromodulation devices as an alternative to pharmacological medications.
+The FDA’s recent approval of one neuromodulation device to be sold over-the-counter is a step in the right direction, and hopefully more options are to follow.
+Not only will making the devices more widely accessible provide more treatment options to people with migraine, it could also encourage researchers and manufacturers to develop more neuromodulation devices as an alternative to pharmacological medications.